markusmoenig/Eldiron/docs/docs/characters_items/events.md

 - **Value**: damage payload
 - **Description**: Triggered after the server has applied the ruleset combat pipeline.
   `value.amount` is the final incoming damage, `value.attacker_id` contains the attacker id, `value.kind` contains the damage kind such as `physical`, `spell`, or `fire`, and `value.source_item_id` contains the weapon or spell item when available.
-  The server applies this final damage automatically after the event returns.
+  Normally, the server applies this final damage automatically after the event returns, unless the handler has already committed it.
-  If the target has [autodamage](attributes#autodamage) enabled, this event is not triggered.
+  With [autodamage](attributes#autodamage) enabled, damage is applied first and a surviving target still receives `damaged` for reactions.
+Lethal autodamage uses `death` instead of queuing a `damaged` reaction.

 Use `damaged` when an NPC should react to being hit.
 For example, a neutral character can decide to retaliate: